brentp/cruzdb/README.rst

     genome.knownGene

-calls the \_\_getattr\_\_ method with the table arg set to 'knownGene' that table is then reflected and an object with parent classes of `Mixin` and sqlalchemy's declarative_base is returned.
+calls the \_\_getattr\_\_ method with the table arg set to 'knownGene' that table is then reflected and an object with parent classes of `Feature` and sqlalchemy's declarative_base is returned.